rollyourown-xyz/ryo-website-content/content/rollyourown/single_server_projects/how_to_deploy/index.md

 In this step, the various project component containers are launched on the host server.

 Log in to the control node as the non-root user, enter the project's directory and run the `deploy-project.sh` script.
-The **same version stamp** used in the previous step needs to be passed to the script.

 The host name for the project's deployment needs to be passed to the script using the flag `-n` and the **same version stamp** used in the previous step needs to be passed using the flag `-v`.
 For the first deployment, modules needed for the project should also be deployed by passing the flag `-m`.